sree7k7/AWS-Azure-bgp-connection/README.md

 **Note**: This configuration is for bgp-enabled azure vpn gateway **instance0**.
 Updating ....soon for **instance1**

 - In AWS Copy the both outside tunnel ip's.
+  - In AWS management console.
+Navigate to Vpc → site-to-site connections → choose the tunnel.
 - Get the PSK for Tunnel-1 and Tunnel-2.
   - In AWS management console.
 Navigate to Vpc → site-to-site connections → choose the tunnel → click: Actions → Modify VPN tunnel options.
   ![ModifyVPNTunnel](pic/AWS-modify-vpn.png)